crouchingtigerhiddenadam/magdaldalan/README.md

 # Magdaldalan
-A super lightweight chat program in PHP created to work on most PHP installations with/without JavaScript enabled on the browser.
+A super lightweight chat program in PHP designed to work with/without JavaScript enabled on the browser.
 Currently in very early stages of development.

 ## Clone Project